Ionian islands - Sea TV sailing in greece visual pilot

 Approach & First Impression

 Approaching Kastos is straightforward in settled weather.
-The harbor lies on the western side of the island and is clearly visible as you get closer.
-The entrance is open and easy to navigate, with good maneuvering space.
+The harbour lies on the western side of the island and is clearly visible as you close.
+The entrance is open and easy to navigate, with good manoeuvring space.

-Visibility is typically excellent, and the clear water allows you to visually assess the seabed while entering — a useful advantage when choosing your anchoring spot.
+Visibility is typically excellent here — clear water lets you visually assess the seabed while entering, a useful advantage when choosing your anchoring spot.

-The small harbor offers limited space for approximately 8–10 yachts.
-Med mooring is the standard method, with the deepest water found along the northern side of the quay.
+The small harbour offers limited space — approximately 8–10 yachts.
+Med mooring is the standard method, with the deepest water along the northern side of the quay.

-It is recommended to aim for arrival before midday, as space becomes limited quickly during the high season.
+Aim for arrival before midday — space becomes limited quickly during the high season.
 A section near the lighthouse is typically kept clear between 11:00 and 13:00.

-If the harbor is full, there is ample space to anchor just outside.
-Depths range between 10–20 meters, with a seabed composed of sand mixed with seagrass.
+If the harbour is full, ample space to anchor just outside.
+Depths 10–20 m on a seabed of sand mixed with seagrass.

-In calmer conditions, you can use long lines either inside the harbor (mainly on the western side where rings are available) or along the outer areas near the breakwater and shoreline.
+In calmer conditions, long lines available — inside the harbour (mainly western side, where rings are available) or along the outer areas near the breakwater and shoreline.

 Facilities & Services

-• Shower facilities available at Bellos restaurant (usually for a fee)
+Showers: Available at Bellos restaurant (usually for a fee).

 Bellos Taverna